dell/terraform-provider-powerscale/docs/resources/nfs_export.md

 - `write_unstable_action` (String) Specifies the action to be taken when an NFSv3+ unstable write is requested.
 - `write_unstable_reply` (String) Specifies the stability disposition returned when an NFSv3+ unstable write is processed.
 - `zone` (String) Specifies the zone in which the export is valid.
 Cannot be changed once set

+### Read-Only

+- `id` (Number) Specifies the system-assigned ID for the export.
+This ID is returned when an export is created through the POST method.

 <a id="nestedatt--map_all"></a>
 ### Nested Schema for `map_all`